C0d3L0ck/C0d3L0ck/README.md

 <h1 align="center">Hi 👋, I'm CodeLock</h1>
 <h3 align="center">An interested student about technology</h3>

+**Right now i have knowledge about some different kinds of libraries and languages**

+**My hobbies are coding and learning about 3D Modeling.**

 - 🔭 I’m currently working on **software programs**

 - 🌱 I’m currently learning **SQL / PHP**